 While I was still shut up in my room, an elderly sister from the church came to visit me.
 She counseled me and encouraged me, saying that everything that was happening to me was God’s doing because He wanted to mold me and conform me to the image of His Son.
 He would not allow me to continue living a mediocre life conformed to the pleasures and pursuits of this world.
 I received everything she said with gladness, and my heart was encouraged.
 As I lay in bed considering what she had said, I clearly understood the message of God and the calling of the believer, and I was reminded of the story of Hezekiah when he asked the Lord for a second chance.
 That night I cried out to God for another opportunity to serve Him for the rest of my life, and it was that night that the Lord called me into His service.

-After this event I recovered both physically and spiritually, and later I was invited by my brother Javier to help him in a church plant in another part of the city.
+After this event, I recovered both physically and spiritually, and later I was invited by my brother Javier to help him in a church plant in another part of the city.
 I served with him in various ministries within the church but not as I had served before.
 Before, I served out of obligation and superficially, but now I served with a love for the Lord.

 A little later I was married, but only a short time after the wedding our family fell into an economic crisis.
 My baby was very sick, but we did not have the money to provide her with treatment.
 Because of my health, I was not able to work, and the only money we had to live on was an offering given to us by the other believers.
 During that time God was molding my character and preparing me for the ministry.

 As time passed and I had fully recovered physically, I heard that the church was struggling in Sapillica, a town in the mountains where I had been raised.
 The church was going through a crisis, and there was no leader to guide and teach the congregation.
 Right when the church was about to close its doors, the Lord gave me a burden to help and encourage the brothers and sisters there.
 I told my wife about the burden that was on my heart, but she was strongly opposed to the idea of returning to the mountains.
 At first, she wanted nothing to do with the idea of helping the church in Sapillica, and I remember her saying, “To the mountains?
 No!”
-My wife and I were praying that the Lord would give me work in Paita, but instead I was offered a job in Sapillica.
+My wife and I were praying that the Lord would give me work in Paita, but instead, I was offered a job in Sapillica.
 A cousin of mine had mines in the mountains, and he offered me the opportunity to oversee the work in one of the mines.
 I sensed that the Lord was leading us to move to Sapillica, and so I left immediately to travel to Sapillica, and my wife and daughter followed shortly after.

-Initially when we left, it was with the idea that I would carry out this job overseeing the mine, and when the job was no longer needed we would return to Paita.
-One of the first things I did when I arrived to Sapillica was to speak with the owners of the mine to request that they give me Sundays off in order to be able to help the church.
+Initially, when we left, it was with the idea that I would carry out this job overseeing the mine, and when the job was no longer needed we would return to Paita.
+One of the first things I did when I arrived in Sapillica was to speak with the owners of the mine to request that they give me Sundays off to be able to help the church.
 Whenever possible I devoted myself to the church and the brothers and sisters began to meet again regularly.
 Eventually, the church became much stronger and the work in the mines had run out.
 My wife and I were ready to return to Paita, but the church asked me to stay and continue helping them in the work of pastoring and establishing the church.
 I realized then that it is God who calls someone and opens the doors to serve.
 He is the one who had brought about all of the events that led us to Sapillica and to this church.

 Though the conditions in the mountains are hard, and it is often very difficult for my wife and children, by the grace of God we were able to continue in the work of the ministry there for several years.
-We had to give up many things in order to live and minister in Sapillica, but we did not consider any of it a sacrifice because we know that our promise is in Heaven.
+We had to give up many things to live and minister in Sapillica, but we did not consider any of it a sacrifice because we know that our promise is in Heaven.

 While we were working in the church, it experienced growth and became stronger.
 At first, there was a lot of compromise among the members with the customs common to this region of Peru and much of what the church was doing was not biblical.
 In God’s mercy, the church matured in this respect and began seeking to do all things according to His will.